necau/necid-sdk/docs/source/api/index.rst

    :resheader Content-Type: application/json
    :status 204: Event has been unregistered.
-   :status 404: Event with id not found.
+   :status 404: Subject with id and eventId not found.

 Face
 ~~~~